 Having an MRI as a child can be difficult and frightening.
 The children often have to be sedated in order for them to lie still.
 But sedation has several negative side-effects and is also very costly.
 COSMO@HOME is a digital tool being developed by RISE in the scope of a project together with the universities KU Leuven and RWTH Aachen, as well as Philips.
 The tool is intended to make it easier for children to undergo an MRI without sedation.
 (Photo: Philips)

 MRI is used to discover, locate or classify certain diseases and injuries that are difficult to see in an X-ray or CT examination.
 For children who are to undergo an MRI, the examination can be very frightening and disturbing.
 This is why the children are often sedated.
 But sedation can be very unpleasant, have negative side-effects and can also affect the child’s development.
-The child also spends twice as long in hospital on average and the examination costs 12 times more for an MRI with sedation than without sedation.
+The child also spends twice as long in hospital on average and a scan with anesthesia costs 9 times more than an awake scan.

 “In the examination, the child lies on a cot that is pushed into a tunnel.
-There, the child has to lie absolutely still during the entire examination, which takes 2045 minutes and provides 100-300 images,” explains Marie Sjölinder, Project Manager at RISE.
+There, the child has to lie absolutely still during the entire examination, which takes between 20 and 45 minutes and provides 100-300 images,” explains Marie Sjölinder, Project Manager at RISE.
 “The examination is painless, but the area to be examined is often immobilised, which can be very unpleasant.”

 First COSMO then COSMO@HOME